robot5000-design/ms1-band-website/README.md

  up from dark when you arrive on the page.
 This gives the impression of the lights being switched on in the music store as you look through a window.

- Classic embedded video from Endtroducing in addition to an image of the new album with an opaque overlay on hover which has a link to the album on spotify.
+ Embedded classic video from Endtroducing in addition to an image of the new album with an opaque overlay on hover which has a link to the album on Spotify.

  A form to sign-up for a subscriber newsletter.

-• Music: Selection of all albums linked to spotify when hovered over.
+*2. Music:*

+ Selection of all album covers that when hovered over the opaque overlay contains information on the album and a link to the album on Spotify.
 Selection of embedded youtube videos to draw in new listeners.

+*3. Tour:*

-• Tour: List of upcoming touring dates and contact form to contact management.
+ List of upcoming touring dates and contact form modal to contact management.

+*3. Gallery:*

-• Gallery: Page of photos from official Instagram, laid out in a slightly unstructured poster board format.
-Use pagination to spread photos over acouple of pages if necessary.
+ Page of photos from the official Instagram, laid out in an ad-hoc poster board format.
+Linear pagination used to spread photos over two pages as necessary.

+*4. About:*

-• About: Some bio info and photos.
+ Some bio info about the artist with appropriate photos.

+*5. Merch:*

-• Merch: Link to official DJ Shadow Shop
+ Link to the official DJ Shadow online Shop.
-• Footer: Links to social media, terms(doesn’t exist), copyright, privacy(doesn’t exist).